pronamic/wp-pronamic-cookies/readme.txt

 == Description ==

-The Pronamic Cookies plugins allows you to activate an cookies solutions for your WordPres website.
-There are multiple way the inform the visitors of your website about the use cookies.
-The Pronamic Cookies plugin support the following
+The Pronamic Cookies plugins allows you to activate a cookies solutions on your WordPres website.
+There are multiple ways the inform the visitors of your website about the use of cookies.
+The Pronamic Cookies plugin support the following techniques:
-techniques:

 = Bar =

-The cookie bar technique is an simple bar along the top or bottom of the page that gives notification that your website uses cookies.
+The cookie bar technique is a simple bar along the top or bottom of the page that gives notification that your website uses cookies.
 The location, link and text are the bar can be easily adjusted.

-Note: This technique won't block any cookies wich are used on your website.
+**Note:** This technique won't block any cookies wich are used on your website.

 = Wall =